Don’t Make These 10 Salary Negotiation Mistakes

 6. Accepting Job Offer Too Quickly

-You only get this power once when the offer is on the table so take your time to bask in that moment and make sure you are getting the best possible deal.
+You only get this power once when the offer is on the table, so take your time to bask in that moment and make sure you are getting the best possible deal.

 7. Declining Job Offer Too Quickly

 Many job-seekers also tend to reject job offers very quickly when the salary offered is much lower than than expected.
-In most cases you would probably be right to reject it but take time to consider it before giving an official rejection.
+In most cases you would probably be right to reject it, but take time to consider it before giving an official rejection.

-You want to be perceived as someone who looks at the full picture and not just fixated on the money, even if you are).
+You want to be perceived as someone who looks at the full picture, and isn’t just fixated on the money (even if you are).

-Before you reject an offer, you might want to take a bit of time to analyse the entire offer.
-Google do not pay the best in the market but their perks and benefits more than make up for it.
+Before you reject an offer, you might want to take more time to analyse the entire offer.
+Google, for example, doesn’t pay the best in the market, but their reputation, perks and benefits more than make up for it.

-8. Asking For Too Many Changes in Counteroffer
+8. Asking For Too Many Changes in Counter-offer

 9. Taking Salary Negotiations Personally